LinTom-coder/CVPDL2025/README.md

 # CVPDL2025
-This is CVPDL homework in 2025 (NTU).
+This is CVPDL homework in 2025.
 ## HW1
 object detection
 ## HW2